-- recruiting from a diverse range of candidates for all positions, including senior executive roles and Board positions; - reviewing succession plans to ensure that there are no impediments to diversity; - encouraging female participation across a range of roles across the Company; - reporting on the relative proportion of women and men in the workforce at all levels of the Company; - articulating a corporate culture which supports workplace diversity and in particular, recognizes that employees at all levels of the Company may have domestic responsibilities; - developing programs to encourage a broader pool of skilled and experienced senior management and Board candidates, including, workplace development programs, mentoring programs and targeted training and development as appropriate.
+- recruiting from a diverse range of candidates for all positions, including senior executive roles and Board positions; - reviewing succession plans to ensure that there are no impediments to diversity; - encouraging female participation across a range of roles in the Company; - reporting on the relative proportion of women and men in the workforce at all levels of the Company; - articulating a corporate culture which supports workplace diversity and in particular, recognizes that employees at all levels of the Company may have domestic responsibilities; - developing programs to encourage a broader pool of skilled and experienced senior management and Board candidates, including, workplace development programs, mentoring programs and targeted training and development.

-At the date of this report, the Company has the full time equivalent of 25% female employees.
+At the date of this report, the Company has no employees.
 No women are currently represented on the Board.

-No entity within the consolidated entity is a 'relevant employer' for the purposes of the Workplace Gender Equality Act 2012 and therefore no Gender Equality Indicators are required to be disclosed.
+No entity within the consolidated entity is a 'relevant employer' for the purposes of the Workplace Gender Equality Act 2012 and therefore no Gender Equality Indicators need to be disclosed.

-Recommendation 1.6 - A listed entity should (a) have and disclose a process for periodically evaluating the performance of the Board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+Recommendation 1.6 - A listed entity should (a) have and disclose a process for periodically evaluating the performance of the Board, its committees and individual directors; and (b) disclose, in relation to each Reporting Period, whether a performance evaluation was undertaken in the Reporting Period in accordance with that process.

-The Board of Directors conduct an annual formal written Peer Review for each member of the Board to evaluate the performance and contribution of each other member, both in respect of their participation on the Board and any relevant Board Committees.
+The Board of Directors conduct an annual formal written Peer Review for each member of the Board to evaluate the performance and contribution of each member, both in respect of their participation on the Board and any relevant Board Committees.